 - 1. Character Name The character's name. - 2.
 Alter Ego The everyday persona of the character.
-This is used to identify duplicate characters in a player's squad. - 3.
+This is used to identify duplicate characters in a player's Squad. - 3.
 Attacks A list of the attacks available to the character.
-There are three types of attacks: Physical (♠), Energy (♠), and Mystic (♠). - 4.
-Leadership (3) - A list of the character's - Leadership abilities, if any.
-These can affect the whole squad, and only some characters have them.
+There are three types of attacks: Physical (♠), Energy (♠), and Mystic (♠).

+- 4. Leadership (♠) A list of the character's Leadership abilities, if any.
+These can affect the whole Squad, and only some characters have them.
 For more information on Leadership abilities, see p.
 7. - 5.
 Superpowers A list of the superpowers the character has.

-There are three types of superpowers:

-Active (♠), Reactive (♠), and Innate (♠).

-- 6. Stamina The maximum amount of damage (2) the character can take before becoming Dazed or Knocked Out (KO'd). - 7.
+There are three types of superpowers: Active (♠), Reactive (♠), and Innate (♠). - 6.
+Stamina The maximum amount of damage (2) the character can take before becoming Dazed or Knocked Out (KO'd). - 7.
 Speed Represents the character's ability to move around the battlefield.
-Speed is Short (3), Medium (1), or Long (1)-the size of the measurement tool needed to move the character the maximum distance.
+Speed is Short (❸), Medium (₵), or Long (◑)-the size of the measurement tool needed to move the character the maximum distance.
 For more information on movement, see p.
-15 - 8.
-Size The physical size of the character.
-This is used in movement and for determining line of sight. - 9.
-Threat Level Used to determine which characters can be taken in a squad for a given mission. - 10.
-Physical (♠) Defense Represents the character's ability to withstand physical attacks like punches and ballistic gunfire.
+13. - Size The physical size of the character.
+This is used for determining Line of Sight and in Throwing and Collisions. - 9.
+Threat Level Used to determine which characters can be taken in a Squad for a given Mission. - Physical () Defense Represents the character's ability to withstand physical attacks like punches and ballistic gunfire.
 This is the number of dice the character rolls when targeted by a Physical attack. - 11.
 Energy (2) Defense Represents the character's ability to withstand energy attacks like repulsor blasts and lightning bolts.
 This is the number of dice the character rolls when targeted by an Energy attack. - 12.
-Mystic (2) Defense Represents the character's ability to withstand mystic attacks like mental illusions and mind control.
+Mystic (5) Defense Represents the character's ability to withstand mystic attacks like mental illusions and mind control.
 This is the number of dice the character rolls when targeted by a Mystic attack.